Start Here

 Here’s What I Would Build

-The FGA would:
+The GDA would:

 Redesign the budget process so government shutdowns literally cannot happen